haykavanesyan/tulx/README.md

 ## 📖 About

-**Utilkit** is a comprehensive utility library designed for modern JavaScript and TypeScript projects.
+**Utilify** is a comprehensive utility library designed for modern JavaScript and TypeScript projects.
 With 300+ utility functions, it provides everything you need for working with arrays, objects, strings, functions, and more.

-### ✨ Why Utilkit?
+### ✨ Why Utilify?

 - 🚀 **Zero Dependencies** - No external dependencies means smaller bundle sizes and faster installs
 - 📦 **Tree-Shakeable** - Import only what you need with ES modules support